 When most people think of elder abuse, they think of physical abuse.
 While physical abuse of elders is common, financial elder abuse is actually the most common and is steadily on the rise.
 In California, there are laws against all types of elder abuse, including financial elder abuse.
-If you suspect a loved one has been the victim of financial elder abuse, contact the attorneys at Willoughby Brod today to help your loved ones seek justice and obtain the compensation they deserve.
+If you suspect a loved one has been the victim of financial elder abuse, contact the attorneys at Brod Law Firm today to help your loved ones seek justice and obtain the compensation they deserve.

 What is Financial Elder Abuse?